magento/merchdocs/src/marketing/invitations.md

 1. On the _Admin_ sidebar, go to **Marketing** > _Private Sales_ > **Invitations**.

-1. Find the needed invitation using filters and open it en edit mode.
+1. Find the needed invitation using filters and open it in edit mode.

 1. In the upper-right corner, click <span class="btn">Discard Invitation</span>.